 You may subscribe to the agendas by visiting MauiCounty.us/agendas.

-The Council Chair’s office is located on the 7th floor of the Kalana O Maui (County) building; the other councilmembers’ offices are located on the 8th floor.
+The Council Chair’s office is located on the 7th floor and the other Councilmember offices on the 8th floor of the Kalana O Maui (County) Building, 200 South High Street in Wailuku.

 14. How does the Council act on my request?
 How does the legislative process work?

 The public contacts the Council, via letter, telephone, fax, e-mail, or in person.
 If the Council has advisory, investigative, or legislative authority over the matter, the Council Chair places the communication on the next Council meeting agenda.
 At the Council meeting, the issue is introduced and referred to the appropriate standing committee.
 (If the issue requires expeditious legislative action, the Council may, by a two-thirds vote, waive the referral to committee and take action at the meeting.)

 The Committee schedules the issue for discussion and accepts public testimony.
 The Committee may act (i.e., draft a bill or resolution) or may conduct further research on the issue.
 When the Committee makes a recommendation to the full Council (adopt, accept, file, first reading, etc.), a committee report is prepared and scheduled for consideration by the full Council at the next Council meeting.

 At the Council meeting, the Council acts by adopting the recommendations contained in the committee report (bill is passed on first reading, resolution is adopted, communication is filed, etc.).
 Digests of all bills that pass first reading, along with the Council’s voting record, are published in the newspaper at least three days before final reading.
 Sometimes, the issue may be recommitted or returned to Committee for further discussion.
 All bills and certain resolutions requiring two readings are placed on the following Council meeting agenda for final action.